blab/cartography/docs/cartography.md

 KDE plots were made using [seaborn](https://seaborn.pydata.org/), separated by clade status and Euclidean distance on the y axis.
 A Supported Vector Machine was run to optimize for clade relationships by Euclidean distance, and the MCC, accuracy value, and classifier thresholds were calculated and captured along with the confusion matrix of values.

+#### Cross Validation for optimal distance thresholds using HDBSCAN

+We ran the raw embedding distances through the clustering algorithm Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) to understand the usage of the embeddings to cluster data without the phylogenetic tree.
+We ran the algorithm both with its default settings and with the best distance threshold found through cross validation.

+The cross validation test finds the Euclidean distance threshold that most accurately classifies within and between clade relationships.
+This threshold is tested and analyzed on a population from the past, and then applied to a population of the same disease from some years later.
+This test determines the embeddings’ abilities to understand future trends in present populations, which further analyses the uses and applicability of this research to other disciplines.
+2016 to 2018 H3N2 Influenza data was used for the initial cross validation, with a repeated K fold analysis with 3 repeats used from scikit-learn [@jolliffe_cadima_2016].
+Each of these folds were fit to each embedding method (PCA, MDS, t-SNE, UMAP) and ran through HDBSCAN with various distance thresholds to identify an optimal Euclidean distance threshold to accurately classify pairs of strains from the same clade within these clusters.
+The most optimal threshold was used on Influenza H3N2 data from 2018 to 2020 to test the embeddings’ ability to classify future strain pairs accurately on the same virus.
+A confusion matrix, plots colored by HDBSCAN label, and accuracy values were recorded using functions from scikit-learn [@jolliffe_cadima_2016] in order to further analyze the results of the test.

 ### HA and NA Full Genomes:

 The HA and NA analysis tests the embedding's ability to create accurate embeddings with recombinant genomes, and analyzes the impact the added chromosome sequence has on the embeddings’ ability to visually separate recombinant clades from their parent clade.